-Teaching Staff: David Scott, Robin Fuller (Semester 1); Justin Doherty, Mads Haahr, Mark Sweetnam (Semester 2)
+Teaching Staff: Justin Doherty, Robin Fuller (Semester 1); David Scott, Mads Haahr, Radosław Przedpełski (Semester 2)

 This core component overall explores the complex relationship between textual and visual forms of apprehension and expression in the modern world and their impact on European culture post-1900.
-The focus of the first core module will be on the graphic arts (poster, postage stamp, typography), while the second core module will examine cinema and contemporary digital-based media.
+Topics looked at include graphic arts (poster, postage stamp, typography), cinema and contemporary digital-based media.
 Various theoretical approaches will be explored in relation to the word/image problematic as manifested in a number of European cultural traditions.
-Accompanying optional modules (two per semester) will focus on specific media (photography, cinema) or themes (the city, avant-gardes, national identity).
+Accompanying optional modules (two per semester) will focus on specific media (cinema, digital media) or themes (avant-gardes, postmodernism, semiotics).

 The aim of both core modules will be to bring students to a high level of theoretical and practical awareness of the text-image relation in cultural expression, to equip them to analyse and evaluate the various forms text/image interaction takes, and to provide them with a training that will enrich their practice in other areas of study or professional engagement.

 The two modules will consist of weekly two-hour seminars, each to include a lecture component of not more than one hour.
 Each week students will be required to have completed a reading assignment (set text and any further critical/theoretical background reading set in advance).
 All students will also be required to present at least one seminar paper per module.

 - Students will have acquired a broad awareness of the range and complexity of text-image interaction in modern cultural expression in Europe - in cinema, photography and digital media as well as in the graphic arts.